Know Your Customer (KYC)

 Traditionally, banks and other businesses performed KYC manually.
-However, manual procedures take longer and tend to frustrate customers.
+However, manual customer compliance and KYC procedures take longer and tend to frustrate customers.
 For banks too, manually verifying and vetting each customer can be costly and arduous.
 Herein, comes the role of SaaS KYC service providers.
-Providers of identity verification as a service, nowadays are using machine learning, advanced biometrics and a combination of Artificial and Human Intelligence capabilities to verify end users.
-It is an all in one solution that is equipped to fully automate KYC procedures in companies.
+Providers of identity verification as a service, nowadays are using machine learning, advanced biometrics, and a combination of Artificial and Human Intelligence capabilities to verify end users.
+It is an all in one solution that is equipped to fully automate KYC procedures and customer compliance programs in companies.

-A comprehensive KYC and AML solution can effectively fulfil a business’s KYC requirements.
+A comprehensive KYC and AML solution can effectively fulfill a business’s Know your customer compliance requirements.
 It not only makes the implementation of compliance obligations seamless but can also improve the onboarding process.
-Its KYC services include document, face and address verification along with global AML background checks.
+Its KYC services include document, face, and address, consent verification along with global AML background checks, and video KYC solution.

 Some of the major KYC and AML procedures that Shufti Pro offers include;